SudoDotDog/Sudoo-Triforce/docs/setup.md

-# Use out of box Testing and Linting
+# Setup Testing and Linting

 Make sure `@sudoo/triforce` package is installed as one of your `devDependencies` in the `package.json`.